Certificate of life in the United Arab Emirates

 What documents do you need?

-To apply for a certificate of life, you will need to apply in person at the consular section of the embassy or consulate.
+To apply for a certificate of life, you will need to appear in person at the consular section of the embassy or consulate.
 You will need to meet the following conditions:

 - you must have a valid Dutch identity document